 - Sonograms typically are quite a bit less expensive than more traditional imaging procedures like MRIs and CT scans.

 - A pelvic sonogram is effective for both male and female patients to discover urinary tract disorders.

-- You get real-time imaging that can be printed or stored as continuous video.
+- You get real-time imaging that can be printed or stored as a continuous video.

-- The procedures are widely used, accepted and available.
+- The procedures are popular, accepted, and available.

 - Ultrasound usually provides a clearer picture of soft tissues than most X-rays.

 - No recovery period is necessary following an ultrasound.

 Nothing, however, is perfect.
 Ultrasound tests are difficult to perform on obese people because significant layers of fat may interfere with the imaging tools, making it harder to get a clear picture of organs.
 Ultrasound also is sensitive to gas and air, so it’s not particularly effective for diagnosing problems with organs that may be surrounded by or filled with air or gases.

 Do you have questions about the Sonogram or technology use?
 To schedule an appointment in Midtown or on the Upper East Side with the team of the best-rated gynecologists, please call us.